-Functional currency of the Group is the currency of the primary economic environment in which the Group operates.
+Functional currency of the Bank and its subsidiary is the currency of the primary economic environment in which the Group operates.
 The Bank's and its subsidiary's functional and presentation currency is Armenian dram ("AMD"), since this currency best reflects the economic substance of the underlying events and transactions of the Group.
 The Group prepares statements for regulatory purposes in accordance with legislative requirements of the Republic of Armenia.
 These consolidated financial statements are based on the Group's books and records as adjusted and reclassified in order to comply with IFRS.
-The consolidated financial statements are presented in thousands of AMD, which is not convertible outside Armenia.
+The consolidated financial statements are presented in thousands of AMD.